appliedbinf/el_gato/README.md

    a.
 Only one allele has associated reads with primer *mompS*-1116R correctly oriented.

    b.
-One allele has more than three times [still valid?] as many reads with correctly oriented primer as the other.
+One allele has more than three times as many reads with correctly oriented primer as the other.

    c.
 One allele has no associated reads with the primer *mompS*-1116R in either orientation, but the other allele has associated reads with the primer in only the wrong orientation.
 In this case, the allele with no associated reads with the primer in either orientation is considered the primary locus by the process of elimination.